From our Family Shareholders

 Following the substantial results given by this equipment, we duplicated this project in our second Waste Water Treatment Plant.
 This time, we purchased a second-hand MDS, giving a second life to a machine that was intended for disposal.
 After some repairs and adaptation, we managed to revive this equipment and make it work perfectly.
 With this technology, we reduced our electricity consumption by 70,000 kWh per year which is equivalent to a 41-ton reduction in our GHG emissions.

 Our manufacturing process requires both heating and cooling.
 Fish must be kept at low temperatures to maintain its quality.
 Further in the process, steam is needed to cook the main ingredients and sterilise the cans.

 A heat pump is a device that transfers heat energy from a source of heat to what is called a thermal reservoir.
 Heat pumps move thermal energy in the opposite direction of spontaneous heat transfer, by absorbing heat from a cold space and releasing it to a warmer one.

-This duality is perfectly represented by one old but innovative thermodynamic concept: the refrigeration cycle.
+This duality is perfectly represented by one old but disruptive thermodynamic concept: the refrigeration cycle.
 In our usual fish factory process, we were using energy to produce cooling and energy to produce steam.
-Our team conducted an energy audit of our manufacturing process and found a major opportunity: our largest fish preparation room is located just beside our boiler.
+Our environment engineer conducted an energy audit of our manufacturing process and found a major opportunity: our largest fish preparation room is located just beside our boiler.
 Taking advantage of this situation, we installed a heat pump in between these 2 rooms, to supply cool air for the fish preparation area and hot water for our boiler feed water tank.